Towards Robust and Reproducible Active Learning Using Neural Networks: Implementation Details

-Learning rate ($lr$) and weight decay ($wd$) were tuned using grid search, and set as follows for individual datasets. \textbf{CIFAR10}: optimizer=Adam \cite{adam_DBLP}, $lr=5e^{-4}$, $wd=5e^{-4}$, input pre-processed using random horizontal flip ($p=0.5$) and normalization (divide by 255). \textbf{CIFAR100}: optimizer=Adam, $lr=5e^{-4}$ and $wd=0$ for AL iterations and $lr=5e^{-5}$ and $wd=0$ for base classifier that was trained on $L_0$, input pre-processed using random crop (pad=4) followed by horizontal flip ($p=0.5$) and normalization (divide by 255). \textbf{ImageNet}: optimizer=SGD, $wd=3e^{-4}$.
-We train the base classifier on $L_{0}$ for $200$ epochs where $lr=0.1$ with a linear warm-up schedule (for first $5$ epochs) followed by decaying the $lr$ by a factor of $10$ on epoch number: $\{140, 160, 180\}$.
-For AL iterations we fine-tune the best model (picked by validation set accuracy) from previous iteration for $100$ epochs where $lr=1e^{-2}$ which gets decayed by a factor of $10$ on epoch number: $\{35, 55, 80\}$.
+\textbf{ImageNet Training Details: }We use Resnext-50 \cite{resnext_50_xie2017aggregated} as our classifier and follow the settings of \cite{S4L_DBLP:journals/corr/abs-1905-03670} \ie Optimizer=SGD, $wd=3\times10^{-4}$.
+We train the base classifier on $L_{0}$ for $200$ epochs (300 epochs when we include SWA and RA to the training pipeline) where $lr=0.1$ with a linear warm-up schedule (for first $5$ epochs) followed by decaying the $lr$ by a factor of $10$ on epoch number: $\{140, 160, 180\}$.
+For AL iterations we fine-tune the best model (picked by validation set accuracy) from previous iteration for $100$ epochs where $lr=0.01$ which gets decayed by a factor of $10$ on epoch number: $\{35, 55, 80\}$.
 Further, we choose the best model based on a realistically small validation set (\ie $12811$ images) following \cite{S4L_DBLP:journals/corr/abs-1905-03670}.
-The input is pre-processed using random crops resized to $224$ x $224$ followed by horizontal flip (p=0.5) and normalized to zero mean and one standard deviation using statistics of initial $10\%$ partition.
+The input is pre-processed using random crops resized to $224$ x $224$ followed by horizontal flip (probability=0.5) and normalized to zero mean and one standard deviation using statistics of initial randomly drawn labeled set partition.